 In addition to your occupational retirement pension, you are also building up a partner's pension.
-Your partner will receive a partner's pension from PMT when you die.
-This means that your partner will receive a monthly benefit for as long as he or she lives.
+Your partner will receive a partner's pension from PMT after you die.
+This means that your partner will receive a partner's pension benefit for as long as he or she lives.
+This also applies if you retire after reaching your state pension age.